/

 2. Fraud Detection and Prevention

 Chargeflow utilizes advanced fraud detection techniques to identify and prevent fraudulent transactions.
 It analyzes various data points, including customer behavior, device information, and transaction history, to determine the likelihood of fraud.
 By flagging suspicious transactions before they result in chargebacks, Chargeflow helps you mitigate the financial losses associated with fraudulent activity.
+For a broader look at prevention tactics, see this ecommerce fraud prevention guide.

 3. Dispute Resolution Assistance